Last Updated on May 21, 2022 by Audrey Scott

-At this point you might be thinking: “OK, the trek and cultural context sound intriguing, but what will I experience along the way?
-What do these countries and this trekking route actually look and feel like?”
+At this point you might be thinking: “OK, the hike and cultural context sound intriguing, but what will I experience along the way?
+What do these countries and this trail actually look and feel like?”

 Peaks of the Balkans (Modified), Our Route: 12 Days on Trail, 14 Days Total